Lectures, meetings with artists, talks and city walks are also part of the Expanding Space learning programme.

 Three events of the learning programme atr held in the format of tours and city walks.
 Artist Arseny Zhilyaev conducts a tour around the Krasnaya Presnya Moscow park.
 Anastasia Ryabova, the author of the project Zvezdny Prospekt-2, conducts a tour of Yuzhny Chertanovo neighborhood, in the course of which participants have to cope with procedures — a set of situations that often arise on the city streets.
 Artists from the Futurefarmers and the Urban Fauna Lab collectives discuss traditional aspects of life in a hyper-informational society during a boat trip.

-The films selected for the program of film screenings at GES-2 are presented by the
+The films selected for the program of film screenings at

 Three screenings are held in the buildings closely related to the plot of the film.
 Nikolai Sanishvili’s comedy Splinter about the fight against "architectural excesses" was filmed in 1956, and